-By Leslie Bourne, PhD, Chief of Behavioral Medicine, Reliant Medical Group
+By Leslie Bourne, PhD, Chief of Behavioral Health, Reliant Medical Group

 Ah, the holidays….for some, it’s truly a favorite time of year, for many others…not so much.